R-dVL/mouse-mover/README.md

 Just download the executable for your operating system at [releases](https://github.com/R-dVL/stay-active/releases).

-## Security issues
+## Compilation
-This executable is not signed, your device may not trust the source.
-You can compile your own binaries with [this Dockerfile](https://github.com/R-dVL/stay-active/blob/main/Dockerfile), there are [docker compose](https://github.com/R-dVL/stay-active/blob/main/docker-compose.yml) examples to compile Windows and Linux amd64 binaries.
+You can compile your own binaries with [this Dockerfile](https://github.com/R-dVL/stay-active/blob/main/Dockerfile), there is a [docker compose](https://github.com/R-dVL/stay-active/blob/main/docker-compose.yml) example to compile Windows, Linux and Darwin amd64 binaries.

 ### Compilation
 Just git clone or download this repository and run: